1923 Nebraska Cornhuskers football team: Kansas State

 Nebraska found success in the final game of the season by controlling the time of the possession, with a punishing ground game that prevented Kansas State from opportunities to touch the ball.
 Although the final score implied a convincing win, the Kansas State squad threatened to score throughout the entire game when they were able to get the ball, and the outcome was not decided until late in the day.
 The Nebraska win extended the futility of the Kansas State squad in the series, as they remained winless in all eight games played to date.

 After the season

 After two very successful seasons, coach Dawson's third year experienced a setback in the program's record, but still came away with several successes.
 Although Nebraska tied two conference games, they were also unbeaten in conference play and had one less tie game than Kansas, which handed Dawson his third consecutive league title.
 Bigger than that was the defeat of Notre Dame in Lincoln.
-Notre Dame was now undefeated for two seasons in a row - except for the two losses handed down to them by the Cornhuskers.
-Coach Dawson's career record suffered from the relatively weak showing on the year, falling to 18-4-2 (.792) as the program's overall record slipped to 192-64-17 (.734).
-Nebraska's conference record also fell slightly, despite taking home the title again, to 35-3-4 (.881).
+Notre Dame was now undefeated for two consecutive seasons – except for the two losses handed down to them by the Cornhuskers.
+Coach Dawson's career record suffered from the relatively weak showing on the year, falling to 18–4–2 (.792) as the program's overall record slipped to 192–64–17 (.734).
+Nebraska's conference record also fell slightly, despite taking home the title again, to 35–3–4 (.881).